hazeishere/News-What/README.md

 - Flask - Web framework
 - Requests - HTTP requests
 - BeautifulSoup4 - HTML parsing
-- g4f - API for accessing Claude 3.7 Sonnet
+- g4f - API for accessing various AI models
-- Python-dateutil - Date parsing utilities
+- Marked.js - For rendering markdown in the browser

 ## Disclaimer

 This application is for educational purposes only.
 Always respect the terms of service of websites you interact with.

-The use of Claude 3.7 Sonnet through g4f may be subject to specific terms and conditions.
+The g4f library provides unofficial access to AI models and may have limitations:
+- Service availability may be inconsistent
+- Quality of responses may vary
+- The library may stop working if providers change their APIs

+Use responsibly and be aware of potential legal and ethical considerations when using unofficial API access methods.